zotonic/zotonic/doc/ref/modules/mod_geomap.rst

 .. include:: meta-mod_geomap.rst

+Support for displaying maps and adding geographical locations to :term:`resources <resource>` in the admin.

-.. todo:: Not yet documented.
+.. todo:: Add more documentation